 What is a swot analysis?

-A swot analysis is a tool used for strategic planning by organizations and to assess their competitive position.
-Apart from assessing internal and external factors, SWOT analysis also focuses on the current and future potential of the organization.
+A swot analysis is a strategic planning tool used by organizations to assess their competitive position.
+Apart from analysing internal and external factors, SWOT analysis also focuses on the current and future potential of the organization.

 It identifies a company's core strengths, weaknesses, opportunities and threats so that managers can get a fact based analysis of the firm's position and make strategic decisions.
 In this swot analysis of Starbucks, we will look at the strengths, weaknesses, opportuntiies and threats to identify the company's current position and its future potential.